 Automatic power slide-out locks generally come pre-installed on an RV as they did on our motorhome.

-We’re often asked what these black rectangles are on our slides.
+We were often asked what the black rectangles on our slides were for when we had our Newmar.
 They’re factory-installed power slide lock arms.
 When the slide is retracted, the paddles swing out automatically, securely locking the slide-out in place for travel.
 Newmar’s newer design is on top of the slide rather than the side, and they’re mechanical, not electric.

 Do My RV Slides Need Slide Locks?